 The KLM representative at the passport office was only there to relay information to the airplane, which at that point was due to take off half an hour later.
 I pleaded with the head of passport control and he offered the solution that he would ring our local town office and if they could fax through a copy of our family register within the time frame we could board the plane.

 THREE MINUTES before the plane was due to take off we got the green light.
 At this point there were 4 KLM staff on standby to help us board the plane.
 We ran all the way to the plane with one year old on my back, 2 year old in the buggy, four year old uncharacteristically co-operative and far too much hand luggage flailing all over the place.
 We strapped into our chairs as attendants shoved our hand luggage and coats into wherever they would fit and quite literally the plane took off just as I was catching my breath.
-My efforts to regain composure were aided by the Chief Purser, who brought me a glass of champagne just as the plane evened out, saying I deserved it for travelling solo with 3 young children and especially as we “almost didn’t get to go”.
+My efforts to regain composure were aided by the Chief Purser, who brought me a glass of champagne just as the plane evened out.
+Telling me I deserved it for travelling solo with 3 young children … especially as we “almost didn’t get to go”.